wildec2/java-selenium-framework/README.md

        </run>
 </groups>
 ```
-Multithreading is also specified in these xml files for 4 concurrent runs of classes.
-These can be updated to handle tests or packages or whatever is needed for concurrency.
+Multithreading is also specified in these xml files for 4 concurrent runs of methods.
+These can be updated to handle classes or packages or whatever is needed for concurrency.
+As we are using methods we need to ensure WebDriver instances are thread safe.
+The DriverFactory class and how the Webdriver instances are created in TestBase handle this for us.

 ## Page Object Model
 The Page Object Model design pattern is followed where WebElements and the actions to be performed on them are mapped in classes representing a page.